aspuru-guzik-group/Tartarus/README.md

 The task of designing organic photovoltaics and emitters will require the use of [**XTB**](https://github.com/grimme-lab/xtb), a program package of semi-empirical quantum mechanical methods, and [**CREST**](https://github.com/grimme-lab/crest), a utility of xtb used to sample molecular conformers.

-The binaries are provided in `xtb/` directory, and can be sourced using
+The binaries are provided in [here](https://github.com/grimme-lab/xtb/releases).
+Place in home directory, and the software can be sourced using
 ```bash
 export XTBHOME=${HOME}/xtb
 export PATH=${PATH}:${XTBHOME}/bin